Sunday, December 25, 2022

 From what I've been able to find out, the phrase Merry Christmas is indeed the greeting one was more likely to use in the 17th, 18th, and 19th centuries.
 "Different sources trace the origin of the phrase back to different dates, but in each case, they all pre-date the 18th century.
 The casual use of 'Merry Christmas' in Charles Dickens' "A Christmas Carol" seems to suggest that it was already well-known to the English by the early to mid-19th century."

-It wasn't until 20th century England that Happy Christmas became the more popular phrase there.
+According to research, it wasn't until 20th century England that Happy Christmas became the more popular phrase in that country.

 A Red Cross helper helps with the Christmas celebration for the